 A Note about the History of this Website

 t began in 1996 as an experiment in hypertext.
-I had collected some material
+I had collected some material about

-an easy way to implement this hyper-document.
+easy way to implement this hyper-document.
 So with only 2 MBytes of online storage within which to work, I started to put it together: HTML-tagged text and very

 compressed graphics.
 It was mostly done on Sunday afternoons.
 Each weekend I added a new web-page to the site and often revised the earlier pages, until it began

 to take shape.
 The site started to appear in search engines and soon I had received many encouraging emails.
 Someone out there was actually reading the

 fter three years of writing and experimenting, I had about 150 cross-linked web pages or

 documents.
 Most of them related, directly or indirectly, to Wagner's Parsifal but there were some digressions into works of medieval literature and their

 historical background.
 During 1999 I started to address the problems that the Parsifal reception material, much of it contradictory and inconsistent,